e45lee/artifact-boolean-algebras/README.md

 call should just return with no errors.

 ### Table 4 (page 21)
 The two effect variables columns are based on Table 2, see above.
-The variables of a column is that total variables with the total of the site added on top.
-The increase is then the new number of variables divided by the old number of variables.
+The variable count of a row, is the number of total variables in Table 2 plus the total of the row-site added on top.
+E.g for Def, based on the table above, it is the total of column "Baseline EVars" (22,871), plus the total of column "SE-Def EVars" (1,311), which is 24,182.
+This is an increase of `100 * (24,182/22,871 - 1) = 5.7`

 Assuming that table 2 is replicated, the Effect variables columns are now: